-The practicum provides law students with practical legal experience and gives them an opportunity to use their legal training to help others, under the supervision of attorney and adjunct faculty member Hugo Valverde.
+The practicum provides law students with practical legal experience and gives them an opportunity to use their legal training to help others.
+Students are under the supervision of Attorney and Adjunct Faculty Member Hugo Valverde.

 Through real immigration cases, students learn case management, client interaction, immigration law and procedure, all while assisting victims of domestic violence, crime, or asylum seekers.

 Over the course of one semester, each student will spend 60 hours working with a local bankruptcy attorney to serve consumers filing Chapter 7 (liquidation bankruptcy) or Chapter 13 (debt repayment plan).
 By the end of the practicum, students will be able to apply legal concepts to real-life situations, learn to interact with clients facing financial hardship, and develop professional skills.

 Professor Scott Pryor is the Bankruptcy Practicum’s overseeing faculty member and will connect students with an experienced bankruptcy lawyer in Hampton Roads: G. Russell Boleman, III, founder of Boleman Law Firm, or Jodi Champagne, an attorney for The Law Offices of John W. Lee, P.C.
 Attorneys and Counselors at Law.